karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 Change User Password
 --------------------

-.. http:put:: /1.0/{account}/users/{username}/password/
+.. http:put:: /1.0/{account}/users/{username}/change_password/

     Update the password for this user.

-    :param account: The name of a account, a short descriptive word.
+    :param account: The name of a account.
     :param username: The name of the user.
     :status 204: The password was succesfully updated.
     :status 403: Request not permitted.